axone-protocol/contracts/README.md

 ### 🎮 Free execution of the CLI command

 You can freely interact with the local chain by executing the following CLI command.
-This will execute the `okp4d` binary inside a Docker container with the `--home` argument pointing to the chain's home directory and using the same network as the chain's container.
-The arguments passed to the command will be directly passed to the `okp4d` binary.
+This will execute the `axoned` binary inside a Docker container with the `--home` argument pointing to the chain's home directory and using the same network as the chain's container.
+The arguments passed to the command will be directly passed to the `axoned` binary.

 ```sh
 cargo make chain <command>